jwild3/DS-11/README.md

 source: https://www.leewayhertz.com/llamaindex/

-Above mentioned diagram explains the functionality of our project as our model will get the files in PDF format and will extract the relevant information from the files and will do the indexing so that it would be easier for the model to find the specific information and the indexed data will be stored to be used in exchange of a user's query and the response will be generated.
+The Above-Mentioned diagram explains the functionality of our project as our model will get the files in PDF format and will extract the relevant information from the files and will do the indexing so that it would be easier for the model to find the specific information and the indexed data will be stored to be used in exchange of a user's query and the response will be generated.

 ✔ **Installations:**